 HealthLinkBC Files are easy-to-understand 2-page facts sheets on a range of public health and safety topics.
 They provide information on key health topics such as childhood and adult disease prevention, healthy eating, food safety, immunization, and environmental health hazards.

 Translations are available in Chinese, Farsi, French, Korean, Punjabi, Spanish, and Vietnamese.

-The FIND Services and Resources Directory provides listings for health services provided by the provincial government, provincial health authorities, and non-profit agencies across the province.
+The HealthLinkBC Directory provides listings for health services provided by the provincial government, provincial health authorities, and non-profit agencies across the province.

 You can search for walk-in clinics, emergency rooms, hospitals, mental health programs, home care programs, pharmacy services, laboratory services, and more.
 Search by keyword or try our Guided Search to narrow down your search results by category.